 Most UK bakeries fit roughly into one of four categories:

 An online bakery can ordinarily be run from your home or a small premises and is a fantastic option for entrepreneurs looking to test the water before they dive into baking head-first.
-Online bakeries typically carry out activity on an order-to-order basis, which means start-up costs and overheads are low.
+Online bakeries typically carry out activity on an order-to-order basis, which means start-up costs and overheads are low.10 things you need to do before building a business website

 Counter service bakeries